nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Problem is, you do not know when all of them are free!
 Luckily, you have `EduMate` to find out for you!

-You can execute the `study` variant of the `meet` command whilst referring to their index on the Person List and find out what are the most optimal places and the best possible time to meet and study for the final.
+You can execute the `study` variant of the `meet` command whilst referring to their index on the Person List.

+From here, `EduMate` will recommend the most optimal places and the best possible time to meet and study for the final.

 Command entered: `study 35 29 10 23`